gisaia/ARLAS-wui/docs/arlas-wui-configuration.md

 #### With environment variables

 `ARLAS-wui` can run as a docker container.
-A rich set of properties of the settings file can be overriden by passing environment variables to the container:
+A rich set of properties of the settings file can be overridden by passing environment variables to the container:

 ```
 docker run -ti -d \